Investing in a clean and safe downtown is essential to attracting new businesses as well as workers, visitors, and residents.

 Public parking garages are a gateway to Downtown for many visitors, and the City is committed to ensuring that these facilities present a safe and welcoming atmosphere for all users.

-- The San Francisco Municipal Transit Authority (SFMTA) recently upgraded all City-managed garages with new technology to provide secure credit card transactions and tighten access to facilities during off hours.
-In partnership with the Recreation and Parks Department, the SFMTA is additionally increasing security at Union Square Garage by installing secure rolling doors and enhancements that limit access overnight as well as increasing staffing to expand the presence of roving staff in the garage.
+• The San Francisco Municipal Transportation Agency (SFMTA) has upgraded all City-managed garages with new technology to provide secure credit card transactions and tighten access to facilities during off hours.
+Additionally, in February 2023, the SFMTA, in partnership with the Recreation and Parks Department, increased security at the Union Square Garage by installing secure rolling doors and enhancements that limit access overnight, while also increasing staffing to expand the presence of roving staff in the garage.

-- By the end of February 2023, security gates and locked pedestrian entrances will also be installed at the Fifth and Mission Garage near Yerba Buena Gardens.
-The SFMTA will also upgrade the lighting at the Ellis and O’Farrell Garage to ensure evening and nighttime visitors feel more secure and safe entering and exiting this facility between Market and Union Square.
+• Security gates and locked pedestrian entrances were installed at the Fifth and Mission garage near Yerba Buena Gardens in May 2023.
+Security cameras and intercoms at the Ellis and O’Farrell garage were installed in May 2023, and work to install security cameras at the Fifth and Mission garage is expected to be complete in September 2023.
+The SFMTA is also in the process of upgrading the lighting at the Ellis and O’Farrell Garage to ensure evening and nighttime visitors feel more secure and safe entering and exiting this facility between Market and Union Square.

 311 Connected Worker App